share-extras/sdk-sample-script-action/README.txt

 Change onActionExecuteScript to the value you specified for FN_NAME in the Customisation section above.
-Set the final part of the value for the 'label' attribute to the value you specified (after 'message.') in your MSG_BASE definition in the client-side JavaScript.
+Set the final part of the value for the 'label' attribute to the value you specified in your MSG_BASE definition in the client-side JavaScript.

 To make the action appear for folder items in addition to documents, add the same line into the section <actionSet id="folder">.